suchanek/proteusPy/documents/paper/paper.md

 ### Analyzing Disulfide Structural Class Distributions

 The package includes the [DisulfideClassConstructer](https://suchanek.github.io/proteusPy/proteusPy/DisulfideClass_Constructor.html) class, which is used to create and manage Disulfide binary and sextant classes.
 A note about these structural classes is in order. [@Schmidt_2006] described a method of characterizing disulfide structures by describing each individual dihedral angle as either + or - based on its sign.
-This yields $2^{5} $ or 32 possible classes.
+This yields $2^{5}$ or 32 possible classes.
 The author then was able to identify protein functional families within one of 20 remaining structural classes.
 Since the binary approach is very coarse and computational resources are much more capable than in 2006 I extended this formalism to a *Sextant* approach.
 In other words, I created *six* possible classes for each dihedral angle by dividing it into 60 degree segments.
 This yields a possible $6^5$ or 7,776 possible classes.
 The notebook [DisulfideClassesPlayground.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/DisulfideClassesPlayground.ipynb) contains some initial results.

 ### The Future

 - I continue to explore disulfide structural classes using the sextant class approach.
-This offers much higher class resolution than the binary approach described by [@Schmidt_2006] and reveals subgroups within the broad class.
-I'd also like to explore the catalytic and allosteric classes in more detail to look for common structural elements.
+This offers much higher class resolution than the binary approach and reveals subgroups within the broad class.
+I'd also like to explore the catalytic and allosteric classes within the subgroups to look for common structural elements.

 - I hope to deploy a Disulfide Database browser for exploration and analysis.

-### Misc
+### Miscellaneous

 *Developer's Notes:*
 The .pkl files needed to instantiate this class and save it into its final .pkl file are